Health & Welfare LPA

 • Arrange accommodation for the donor, whether staying with family or moving into residential care.

-• Organise a day-to-day routine for the donor, including dieting, clothing and exercise that will benefit them.
+• Organise a day-to-day routine for the donor, including dieting, clothing and exercise.

-• The process of applying for deputyship from the Court of Protection is a very long, expensive and stressful process for families that can be avoided with an LPA.
+The process of applying for deputyship from the Court of Protection is a very long, expensive and stressful process for families that can be avoided with an LPA so it is best to get it done sooner than later.